inf380p/inf380p.github.io/_post/2022-09-22-hyotester-reflection.md

 ---
 layout: post
-author: tommytester
+author: hyotester
-title: "Tommy's Reflection on the Class So Far"
+title: "Hyotester's Reflection on the class so far"
 ---

 Here's the program I'm embedding: